tririfianto/Academic-Website/README.md

 # Academic-Website
-Academic Website for college campus information system This website consist of 2 users, there are lecturer (could be as admin) and student. this admin role, can do basic CRUDS about lecturer and student data.
+Academic Website for college campus information system This website consist of 2 users, there are lecturer (could be as admin) and student. this->admin role, can do basic CRUDS about lecturer and student data. this->user role, can do ... (next update)...

 Spec:
 - The newest XAMPP version
-- PHP 7
+- PHP 7 Native
 - Javascript Native / nice-forms.js
 - powerdesigner